kgg511/RecipeStartup260/notes.md

   <p>CSS</p>
 </body>

-Create a hyperlink reference to an external file containing CSS rules.
+-Create a hyperlink reference to an external file containing CSS rules.
 Must be in head element.
 <link rel="stylesheet" href="styles.css" />

 elements inherit the rules applied to their parents.
 If an element has a different property than their parent, the lower level will override the parent.